Indian

 The revolution of technology not just took place in urban India but rural India as well.
 There has been a noticeable shift in the demand of e-commerce due to its wider reach across the country, be it rural or urban areas.
 It has the greater consumer convenience as with the help of apps and websites, consumers can easily select and purchase the products of their choice and products will be delivered to their homes with the home delivery option.

 The retail market in rural India and rise in rural consumption is also responsible for driving the FMCG market.
 Its contribution is 36 percent in the overall FMCG spending.
-The processed food market of India is projected to reach US$ 470 billion by the year 2025, from the US$ 263 billion in 2020-21.
+The processed food market of India is projected to reach US$ 470 billion by the year 2025.
 The Indian FMCG industry grew with the support of consumption led growth and value expansion from higher product prices, particularly for staples.

 It witnessed growth in double digits and reached 10.6 percent due to various government initiatives such as hygiene categories, high agricultural production, reverse migration and packaged staples.
 There is a contribution of different categories in FMCG sector such as Household & Personal Care, tobacco, Food & Beverages and others.